sharp100/DynamicShaderPlugin/addLight.markdown

 ## Overview

-Add an object which will act as the light source for the Dynamic Shader
+Add an object which will act as the light source for the Dynamic Shader.
+The object will replace a previously added light.

 ## Syntax